SebastianZzzz/AegisHarness-Demo/README.md

 # AegisHarness-Demo
-Demo sandbox repository for AegisHarness AI code generation and Greptile code review
+Demo sandbox repository for AegisHarness AI code generation and Greptile code review. ***TEST ONLY***